-Scholars Online is fully accredited by NWAC and AdvanceED — the leading accrediting body in the world.
-We have submitted to their processes and evaluations; we have never been required to change any of our course content in any respect.
+From 2009-2017, Scholars Online was fully accredited by NWAC and AdvanceED — the leading accrediting body in the world.
+We are currently pursuing accreditation through the Middle States Association of Colleges and Commissions on Elementary and Secondary Schools, whose processes more closely align to our mission and goals.
+We have never had to change our course content to meet any standards, however.
 We continue to be accountable only to higher authorities for what we hold to be true.

 We welcome college-bound students, but also adults who would like to achieve a better grasp of the essentials of a true liberal arts education.
 We offer a number of subjects that even many colleges do not routinely offer, and are eager to work with institutions of secondary or higher education to extend and enhance their curricula.
 We are willing whenever we can to adapt to students’ particular requirements.
 If you have questions, feel free to write us and ask.